sincronicatech/PSBicepParser.Powershell/README.md

-# Bicep Converter for Powershell
-Bicep Converter for Powershell.

-The module aims to parse a Bicep file to a Powershell object and viceversa to simplify the manipulation of Bicep files on CI/CD pipelines.
+# PSBicepParser.Powershell module to parse Azure Bicep files

-The module exposes the following cmdLets:
+Powershell parser for Azure Bicep files.
+It makes easier parsing Bicep files.
+To be used in CI/CD pipeline that needs to manipulate an Azure Bicep file before deploying.

+Cmdlets in the module:

 - ### New-PSBicepDocument